Mostaxi gains over 260 drivers in just 18 months and increases their number of jobs per driver by 17%, just one month after go-live

 In May 2014, Haulmont Technology implemented the Sherlock Taxi Solution into Mostaxi's fleet of 318 vehicles and within 18 months the fleet had grown to 582 vehicles.
 Before Sherlock was implemented, the average number of jobs per day was 1,519, and now with Sherlock’s auto allocator, Mostaxi is completing over 3,600 jobs per day.

 Russian law only allows highly regulated services to operate in the city.
 Regulatory requirements include driver/vehicle checks, a location where the vehicles must be kept i.e. a garage and what shift hours the driver is permitted to drive (usually twelve hours maximum).
-MOSTAXI required a flexible system to support this and reviewed the local Russian market.
-After extensive research, it realised that most taxi systems are ‘off the shelf’; many did not offer customisation and could not provide the detail of support or the integrations that were required to be successful.
+Mostaxi required a flexible system to support this and reviewed the local Russian market.
+After extensive research, it realised that most taxi systems are ‘off the shelf’; many did not offer customisation and could not provide the level of support or the integrations that were required to be successful.

-As a popular business with an already large fleet, MOSTAXI had concerns with the on-going business operation ahead; it had to maintain scalability, look after customers and ensure complete business continuity with zero downtime – this could only be achieved by a smooth implementation process.
+As a popular business with an already large fleet, Mostaxi had concerns with the on-going business operation ahead; it had to maintain scalability, look after customers and ensure complete business continuity with zero downtime – this could only be achieved by a smooth implementation process.

-Some of the customisations delivered included:
+Some of the customisation delivered included:

 - A new time-based pricing module

 - Tracking driver waybills, health tests and vehicle check regulations to comply with Russian laws and reduce paperwork

 - Integration with 1C accounting software

 - Creation of garage profiles to track vehicles and garage details